About The Landing

 No, we will serve a survivor of any age.
 However, there are certain regulations in place if we serve a minor.

-Our mission includes serving individuals who have been labor trafficked, we don’t expect to see many labor trafficking cases.
+Our mission includes serving individuals who have been labor trafficked, although we don’t expect to see many labor trafficking cases.

 We partner with other organizations close to us that will provide these services to our clients.
 An individual is usually touched by multiple social service organizations that help meet his/her needs.
 When we do our needs assessment, we will find out the various needs, and if we can’t meet them – we will refer him/her to a partner organization and we will provide transportation, when possible, to those appointments.

 Yes, our staff and Board of Directors are Christians, and we have built our culture and values on sharing the love of Christ.
-We share the love of Christ by serving others without judgement.
-Although those we serve do not need to follow the Christian faith.
+We share the love of Christ by serving others without judgement, although those we serve do not need to follow the Christian faith.

 The Landing is funded by individuals, major donors, and church partnerships.
 If you know someone who would like to help fund us, please direct them to our website, www.thelanding.org/give.

 There are various levels of force, fraud or coercion that a trafficking victim may experience.
 We don’t expect to see a victim who is physically restraint or locked up in a room and forced to work.
 Those are the victims that would be rescued by law enforcement, once an investigation is done.
 We expect to see victims who are threatened and manipulated, but have the ability to go to places alone because their trafficker trusts that individual.
-These individuals may not even realize that they are a trafficking victim.
+These individuals often do not realize they are a trafficking victim.

 The Landing has many different volunteer opportunities including: 1) Skill Builder/Admin Volunteers, 2) Prayer Volunteers, 3) Event Team Volunteers, 4) Transportation Volunteers, 5) Table Volunteers, and 6) Outreach Volunteers.
 If you have questions regarding a particular volunteer role, please contact firstname.lastname@example.org.
 If you are interested in volunteering with The Landing, visit the volunteer page for more information.